Lightning-AI/forked-pdb/README.md

 # forked-pdb
-Python pdb for multiple processes
+Python pdb for multiple processes.
+Pdb doesn't work for multiple processes.
+This one does.

 ## To use
 ```python